 Work-life balance is a myth.
-Even worse, it’s a myth that puts unnecessary pressure on people and encourages people to compare themselves to others, which is destructive.
+Even worse, it’s a destructive myth that puts unnecessary pressure on people and encourages people to compare themselves to others.
 Balance implies perfection.
-Even the well-known “balance wheel of life” that divides your life into a pie chart implies that if there are gradations in your level of fulfillment in various aspects of life, your wheel will be jagged and your life will be a bumpy ride.
-People take pride both in being “busier” than everyone else and also being better at the work-life balance equation.
-An alternative is to cultivate (love that word) “work-life harmony”.
+Even the well-known “balance wheel of life” that divides your life into a pie chart implies that if there are gradations in your level of fulfillment in various aspects of life, your “wheel” will be jagged and your life will be a bumpy ride.
+People also take pride both in being “busier” than everyone else and also being better at the work-life balance equation.
+An alternative to this quest for perfection is to cultivate (love that word) “work-life harmony”.

-Harmony beats balance every time in my view.
+Harmony beats balance every time.
 One of the amazing things about human beings is our ability to be creative, including creating beautiful music.
 Songs can be simple or complex and are endless in their uniqueness from the Beatles’ “Let It Be” to “Beethoven’s 9th”.
-Harmony also implies a pleasant blend of notes or tones, but sometime songs have some dissonance in them as well.
-We have unique tastes in our music preferences—just look at anyone’s I-tunes playlists!
+Harmony also implies a pleasant blend of notes or tones, but sometimes songs have some dissonance in them as well.
+Moreover, we have unique tastes in our music preferences—just look at anyone’s I-tunes playlists!

-” but your life can have some harmony to it.
-When I did a workshop last summer on Work-Life Harmony, the two days prior I had been with my husband who had emergency surgery and was intubated and on morphine (he is fine now); I was not in balance, but I was absolutely in harmony (see below for the how-to part).
+So, sometimes life also is more complicated with some dissonance—at certain stages of life or when you have a new baby, are perhaps running a start up company, or even caring for an ill family member.
+At these time your life won’t be “balanced”, but your life can have some harmony to it.
+When I did a workshop at a Leadership Retreat on Work-Life Harmony, the two days prior I had been with my husband who had emergency surgery and had been intubated and on morphine (he is fine now); while with him at the hospital, taking care of my children at home, and preparing for my workshop, I was not in balance, but I was absolutely in harmony (see below for the how-to part).

 Moreover, “one size does not fit all”—your idea of harmony might be very different from mine.
 It depends greatly on one’s temperament and personality, the developmental stage of your life, and your core values and life purpose.